syncfusion-content/flutter-docs/Flutter/localizations/Localization.md

 # Localizations for Syncfusion widgets

-By default, Syncfusion widgets provide English localizations alone for the applicable widgets.
-You can add support for other languages by including a separate package called `syncfusion_localizations`.
-As of March 2020, this package support `74 languages` which are listed below.
+By default, the Syncfusion widgets are implemented with English localization (en-US) alone.
+You can add support for other languages by including our another package named syncfusion_localizations.
+As of now, this package supports 74 languages which are listed below.

 *  af - Afrikaans
 *  am - Amharic